 - Complete page 1-5 of the template, performing the smear as per pg.
 4 (’Smear Procedure’)

-- Don’t leave cervical screening brushes in the pot after a smear!
-If this does happen, the smear will have to be repeated.
+- Do not leave cervical screening brushes in the pot after a smear — if this does happen, the smear will have to be repeated.

 - Before use, check that all equipment used for the smear is in date.
-Dispose of any out of date equipment appropriately (see our Waste management page for more information).
+Dispose of any out-of-date equipment appropriately (see Waste Management for more info).

 Test Results

-- If HPV is found in sample, but there are no abnormal cell changes: in the patient's EMIS notes, state that they're due for another screen a year from the date of their previous test (it CANNOT be done any earlier than this), and again a year later if they still have HPV.
-If HPV persists after 2 years, a colposcopy is required.
+- HPV found in sample, but there are no abnormal cell changes → in the patient's EMIS notes, state that they're due for another screen a year from the date of their previous test (it cannot be done any earlier than this).
+If this is the third consecutive year they’ve been tested, see below.

-- If HPV is found in sample, with abnormal cell changes: patients must have a colposcopy.
+- HPV is found in sample, with abnormal cell changes → patient should have a colposcopy

 Patient DNA Colposcopy

-- If attempts to contact the patient are unsuccessful, clinical admin should report this back to TDL via email.
-A nurse must sign off the report.
+- If attempts to contact the patient are unsuccessful, report this back to TDL via email.
+A Nurse must sign off the report.